michikono/typescript-ionic-seed/README.md

 * All Angular/Ionic code using TypeScript
 * Ready to go for use in Ionic
 * Gulp instead of Grunt (some may debate this choice)
-* Examples hand-written TypeScript `.d.ts` files (in `src/definitions`) as well as `tsd` files
-* Angular portion of project is using the feature pattern where files are organized by feature instead of type (this is considered a best-practice)
+* The codebase uses many best practices found [here](https://github.com/johnpapa/angularjs-styleguide) such as the [folders-by-feature-structure](https://github.com/johnpapa/angularjs-styleguide#folders-by-feature-structure) and [module](https://github.com/johnpapa/angularjs-styleguide#many-small-self-contained-modules) patterns
-* The convention used for $scope variable assignment prevents primitives from being assigned (this avoids many bugs; see http://zcourts.com/2013/05/31/angularjs-if-you-dont-have-a-dot-youre-doing-it-wrong/)
+* The convention used for `$scope` variable assignment prevents primitives from being assigned ([this avoids many bugs](http://zcourts.com/2013/05/31/angularjs-if-you-dont-have-a-dot-youre-doing-it-wrong/))
-* `tslint` installed and runs on each TypeScript compilation!
+* Using `tslint` to keep code clean!
 * Comprehensive `.gitignore` and `.jshintrc`
-* Uses notifications for most errors
+* Uses notifications for most errors and enables TDD
-* Unlike most other seeds, this one also includes test examples files
+* Unlike most other Ioinc/Angular/folders-by-feature seeds, this one also includes test examples
 * Everything uses source maps so failing tests and broken code will show you the `.ts` file that is causing it
+* All Font-awesome icons working with no additional configuration!

 Setup
 =====